Anthology project aims to rewrite refugee narrative

 "The pathology of the bystander has infected the world," noted Connelly.
 "You have to do what you can."

-In her piece, Connelly writes of messages she gets through email or Facebook from people all over the world: Will you help me?
-I will try.
+In her piece, Connelly writes of messages she gets through email or Facebook from people all over the world:

 At the end of the panel's presentation, Nasrallah evoked his own thoughts on why he writes about himself as well as about the struggles and experiences of others in places such as the Saudi Arabian desert.